cyclejs-community/redux-cycles/README.md

-Handle redux async actions using Cycle.js.
+Handle redux async actions using [Cycle.js](https://cycle.js.org/).

 # Install

-`npm install redux-cycle-middleware`
+`npm install --save redux-cycle-middleware`

 Then use `createCycleMiddleware()` which takes as first argument your `main` Cycle.js function, and second argument the Cycle.js drivers you want to use: